Surya7702-VSS/ROS-MC-Server-Kinova-Mico2-ROS-LLM-Integration./README.md

 # Kinova_Mico2-ROS-LLM-Integration-ROS-MCP-Server.
 This project demonstrates a ROS-based pick-and-stack robotic system using the Kinova Mico 2 robotic arm, where high-level task planning is handled using a Claude Large Language Model (LLM).
 The robot autonomously performs pick and stacking operations using natural-language, ros-mcp-server and executing them through a ROS control pipeline.

+## ROS MCP Server – Concept and Role

+This project leverages the **ROS MCP Server** as a bridge between a Large Language Model (LLM) and the ROS ecosystem.

+The ROS MCP (Model Context Protocol) Server enables an LLM to:
+- Discover available robot capabilities
+- Call ROS services and actions dynamically
+- Execute robot tasks through structured, tool-based interactions

+Instead of hard-coding task logic, the MCP server exposes robot functionalities as callable tools, allowing the LLM to reason, plan, and execute actions in a modular and scalable way.

+In this project, the ROS MCP Server plays a key role in:
+- Translating natural-language task instructions into ROS-level actions
+- Orchestrating pick-and-stack sequences dynamically
+- Enabling high-level autonomy while keeping low-level motion planning within ROS and MoveIt

+This architecture allows classical robotics pipelines to be controlled by modern LLM-based reasoning without modifying core ROS components.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/e81f9fd3-3f54-4f9f-b66c-5493b3eca841" />

 ## Project Overview: